 Key Components of OCR

-- Text Recognition: This step involves identifying individual characters and words within the detected text regions.
+- Text Recognition: This phase identifies characters and words inside the detected regions.

 The Role of OCR in Document Management